Wheeling, Illinois: Transportation

 Wheeling has a station on Metra's North Central Service, which provides daily commuter rail service between Antioch and Chicago Union Station Monday through Friday.
+Metra Trains do not operate in Wheeling during the weekends.

 Pace provides bus service on multiple routes connecting Wheeling to Des Plaines, Buffalo Grove, and other destinations.

 Chicago Executive Airport, a busy general aviation airport, is located in Wheeling and Prospect Heights and jointly run by both villages.
-Formerly known as Palwaukee Municipal Airport, it is the third busiest airport in Illinois, after Chicago's O'Hare and Midway airports.
+Formerly known as Palwaukee Municipal Airport, it is the fourth busiest airport in Illinois, after Chicago's O'Hare, Midway and DuPage airports.